 Boozy Brunch Saturdays at George on Collins, $89 per person

-Enjoy live roaming music during bottomless brunch sessions.
-Feast on sensational Asian fusion cuisine in the historic George on Collins.
+Want your bottomless brunch with a side of live roaming music?
+Head to the historic George on Collins to feast on sensational Asian fusion cuisine.
 For $89 you can enjoy three sharing dishes, baos and two hours of unlimited drinks and good vibes.
-Book a Boozy Brunch sesh at 12pm, 12.30pm, 1.30pm or 2pm.
-Feast on shared plates while you sip on a cocktail.
+Book a boozy brunch sesh at 12pm, 12.30pm, 1.30pm or 2pm.
 Try a mimosa or a Chandon spritz.
 There’s also sparkling wine, grapefruit spritz, house wines and house beer on the menu.

 Bottomless Thai brunch, $89 per person

 Take a journey to Bangkok with BangPop's bottomless brunch.
 Sip your way through 90 minutes of free-flowing cocktails while you enjoy a stacked three-course feast.
-Expect flavour-packed dishes like smoked trout betel lead, red curry fish cakes and chargrilled chicken skewers.
-You can also add on a dessert sharing platter for a sweet finish.
+Expect flavour-packed dishes like smoked trout betel leaf, red curry fish cakes and green chicken curry.
+There's also a meat-free menu with vegan larb, plant-based curries and more.
 The brunch is available Saturdays, Sundays and public holidays.